osbuild/bootc-image-builder/README.md

 ## 🚀 Examples

-The following example builds a [Fedora ELN](https://docs.fedoraproject.org/en-US/eln/) bootable container into a QCOW2 image for the architecture you're running the command on.
+The following example builds a [CentoOS Stream9](https://centos.org/stream9/) bootable container into a QCOW2 image for the architecture you're running the command on.

-The `fedora-bootc:eln` base image does not include a default user.
+The `centos-bootc:stream9` base image does not include a default user.
 This example injects a [user configuration file](#-build-config) by adding a volume-mount for the local file as well as the `--config` flag to the bootc-image-builder container.

 The following command will create a QCOW2 disk image.
 First, create `./config.json` as described above to configure user access.